Mobeidat/digitalLabs-frontend-assessment/README.md

 ### Delivery of the project

-After you finish your project upload it to https://www.netlify.com/ or similar platforms, please share the URL and the github repository of the project with moath.alobaidat@maf.ae
+After you finish your project upload it to https://www.netlify.com/ or similar platforms, please share the URL and the github repository of the project with moath.alobaidat@maf.ae and Rama.AlBakri@maf.ae